navdeepisno1/programming_notes/README.md

 * To Delete a tree use postorder traversal
 * To Copy a tree use preorder traversal
 * To create a tree from traversals one of the traversals should be inorder else tree could not be constructed
+* Left view is first element of every level in LevelOrder Traversal
+* Right view is last element of every level in LevelOrder Traversal
+* Horizontal distance:
+   root = zero
+   for left node level-1
+   for right node level+1